Justin Timberlake arrested on DWI charge in the Hamptons

-SAG HARBOR (WABC) -- Singer Justin Timberlake was arrested in the Hamptons on Long Island overnight.
+SAG HARBOR (WABC) -- Singer Justin Timberlake was arrested in the Hamptons on Long Island overnight after allegedly driving drunk.

 Police charged the 43-year-old with driving while intoxicated in Sag Harbor.
 He was cited for running a stop sign and swerving into a lane of oncoming traffic just after 12:30 a.m.